OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | ABSOLUTE | Absolute values |
 | RELATIVE | Relative values |

+This attribute is optional.
+If it is not set, no information is known about the measurement uncertainty.

 **LowerMeasurementUncertainty**
 This attribute contains the measurement accuracy of the channel according to the specifications of the measurement system.
 This is the lower bound for the measurement uncertainty range.
+This attribute is optional.
+If it is not set, no information is known about the measurement uncertainty.

 **UpperMeasurementUncertainty**
 This attribute contains the measurement accuracy of the channel according to the specifications of the measurement system.
 This is the upper bound for the measurement uncertainty range.
+This attribute is optional.
+If it is not set, no information is known about the measurement uncertainty.

 **PositionOffset**
 Describes the distance between a defined zero point (position) on the measuring vehicle and a the measuring sensor.
 This specification is used to convert the exact time at which the measurement was taken to a defined zero point.
 The value can be positive or negative and has the unit millimeter.